 You might be suffering from Athlete’s Foot.
 It’s a common disorder on the feet characterized by itching, fissures of the toe webs, and blistering on the soles.
-It’s undeniably an awful feet condition so you must know how to prevent Athlete’s Foot.
+It’s undeniably an awful foot condition so you must know how to prevent Athlete’s Foot.
 Read on to know more.

 The best way to prevent Athlete’s Foot is to simply maintain a healthy hygienic routine.
 When you take a shower, always ensure that you’re able to tackle your feet.
 Most people tend to ignore washing their feet and only manage to clean the upper body portion.

-So next time, make sure that you’re able to lather soap into your feet and clean it well especially the gaps between the toes.
+So next time, make sure that you’re able to lather soap into your feet and clean it well, especially the gaps between the toes.

 Use antimicrobial soap